arjunnlp/NLP-papers-tools-discussion/README.md

 import modin.pandas as pd
 ```

-You are DONE! pandas is 10-30 times faster!!!!! but sometimes will crash :)
+You are done, pandas is 10-30 times faster on some tasks! but sometimes will crash :)

 [ipyexperiments - will save you 20-30% video and 10-15% system memory](https://github.com/stas00/ipyexperiments)